She’s willing to play any game if he’s the prize.

-gIRL-gEAR VP Kinsey Gray is not happy to hear Doug Storey is moving to Denver.
-She and the sexy architect have a bit of a history, but Kinsey was never quite sure how she felt about him.
-Now that he’s leaving, it’s time she made up her mind.
-WIth the help of a three-step plan to seduce Doug, Kinsey’s positive she’ll persuade him to stay.
-The wicked games she has planned will knock more than his socks off!
+Kinsey Gray is shocked to learn that Doug Storey is moving to Denver.
+She and the sexy architect have a bit of a history, and the time has come to revisit their past.
+With the help of her GIRL GEAR partners, Kinsey comes up with a plan she’s certain will convince him to stay.
+Her wicked games will knock more than his socks off!

-Doug’s more than a bit surprised when Kinsey tells him she wants him to stay in Houston.
-Ever since their sexual escapades in Coconut Caye last year, he and Kinsey have kept things casual.
-While she certainly turns him on, he’s not sure what they have is enough to keep him around.
-Of course, when he finds out Kinsey’s up for grabs at a charity bachelorette auction, he’s gonna make sure he’s the only one taste Kinsey’s wares!
+Doug’s a bit surprised when Kinsey tells him she wants him to stay in Houston.
+Ever since their sexual escapades in Coconut Caye, they’ve kept things casual… and he’s not sure what they have is enough to keep him around.
+Then he finds out she’s up for grabs at a charity bachelorette auction.
+And that’s when the real games begin!

 ‘Alison Kent has written a contemporary romance with loveable, realistic, sympathetic characters.
 Both Doug and Kinsey have flaws, hang-ups, and unique personality traits.
 The secondary characters were also well-developed enough to make me want to read more about them.” — Lacey S., Amazon reviewer

 She pulled open the door to fresh brewed Sumatra-one of the perks of being Fred’s granddaughter.
 Fred kept Izzy’s favorite brand for Wednesday’s pie nights.

 Following her nose lead, Izzy straight to Baron and the cup he cradled between his two beautifully large hands.
 She eased up onto the stool at his side but spoke to her grandmother hovering with pot and mug in hand.